jer0dh/genesis-starter/README.md

 ## Change Log

+### 2018-03-27
+  * added [files-exist](https://www.npmjs.com/package/files-exist) to js gulp task so it will error if it can't find one of the javascript libraries

 ### 2018-03-22
   * Adding gulp task to copy misc files from src to dest.
 It does not touch the files processed by the other tasks.
 It is